THE STORY OF CABEL T-B RECORDING

 as the fastest of Fred's deliverers but is not the same Joey mentioned

-to become the infamous rap group of Cabel T-B) and first "Crank Calls".
+(later to become the infamous rap group of Cabel T-B) and first "Crank

-the recording winds down with some hilarious "crank calls" with Devin and
+to death, the recording winds down with some hilarious "crank calls" with

-Dino, as well as the announcement of the "Halloween Special" recording.
+Devin and Dino, as well as the announcement of the upcoming "Halloween

 Overall, this recording was very